jsenv/importmap-node-module/readme.md

 import lodash from "lodash"
 ```

 The code above is expecting Node.js to "magically" find file corresponding to `"lodash"`.
-This magic is the [node module resolution algorith](https://nodejs.org/api/modules.html#modules_all_together).
+This magic is the [node esm resolution algorithm](https://nodejs.org/docs/latest-v16.x/api/esm.html#esm_resolution_algorithm).
 Other runtimes than Node.js, a browser like Chrome for instance, don't have this algorithm.
 Executing that code in a browser fetches `http://example.com/lodash` and likely results in `404 File Not Found` from server.

 </details>